Fiscal Host = Fiscal Sponsor

 Open Collective Foundation takes care of all of that for you.
 We file taxes, provide receipts to donors, manage banking and payments, and have lawyers and accountants on tap.
 You get access to the benefits of 501(c)(3) status as soon as we approve your application.
 Instead of setting up a corporation and then waiting months for IRS approval, you can get right to work.

-They can be co-ops, C corps, LLCs, associations, trade unions, etc.
+They can be co-ops, C corps, LLCs, associations, trade unions, and more.
+The only limit is your imagination (and the law).

 Some groups can “get by” without setting up a legal entity using individuals’ personal bank accounts.
 But there are downsides: